nils-eilers/NODISKEMU/README.md

 value is 0.

-For compatibility with existing programs that write D64 files, PRG files that have D64, D41, D71, D81, DNP or M2I as an extension will always be written without an x00 header and without any additional PRG file extension.
+For compatibility with existing programs that write D64 files, PRG files that have D64, D41, D71, D81, D80, D82 or DNP as an extension will always be written without an x00 header and without any additional PRG file extension.